-12. Perth Records
+11. Perth Records

-The Friends of Perth and Kinross Archives have indexed many records collections, which have been presented in free-to-access databases.
+The Friends of Perth and Kinross Archives have indexed many Scottish ancestry records collections, which have been presented in free-to-access databases.
 Among the collections are Perth burial records from 1794-1855, militia collections, Jacobite resources, and the Perthshire People and Kinross-shire Kin.

-13. Dundee Records
+12. Dundee Records

-14. Virtual Mitchell
+13. Virtual Mitchell

-15. NLS Newspapers
+14. NLS Newspapers

+Historic newspapers are another great Scottish ancestry resource – you could potentially uncover a goldmine of information by searching for your family members’ names in their local newspaper.
 If you reside in Scotland, registering on the National Library of Scotland’s (NLS) e-resources collections can provide access to several newspaper resources – the Scotsman, The Times and the British Library 19th Century Newspaper Collection (providing access to the Glasgow Herald, the Caledonian Mercury, the Dundee Courier, and the Aberdeen Journal).

 In 1699, the Edinburgh Gazette was conceived as the official paper of record for Scotland.
 Appearing irregularly up to 1793, it has appeared twice a week since then, and is freely available.
 If you want to find out more about your Scottish ancestry, you can use the site to search for business notices, bankruptcies, military promotions, civil honours and much more.